aimms/user-guide/aimms-ide/Solvers/CPLEX/General/CPLEX_General_-_MPS.rst

-By setting this option different from "Never", a MPS file will be generated which can be used to solve the model using the CPLEX Interactive Optimizer.
+By setting this option different from 'Never', a MPS file will be generated which can be used to solve the model using the CPLEX Interactive Optimizer.
 If a basis and/or SOS are present, they are written to a separate file also.
 The generated files start with cpx followed by a five-digit number and one of the following extensions:

 .. list-table::